IcaroPablo/python-practice/README.md

 I'll try to embbed in each script a small explanation about it, so it would be more comprehensible.

+>_Provisory Note: I've written some of these scripts years ago and I'm currently working to update them accordingly to my actual ability with Python_

 ## Usage

 If you wanna see these small attempts to programs working in your machine, just install Python: